 What’s the Score to Pass USMLE Step 1?

 For the USMLE Step 1 exam, the score you should aim for depends on the medical sub-discipline that you intend to practice.
 We all know by now that Step 1 weighs heavily among all the USMLE exams, as it is what impacts your internship application for residency the most.
 When students score well on this first test, they are advised to avoid taking USMLE Step 2 right away.
 It would be better to send out your applications first before taking the second step.
 This is because the new scores may affect the overall impact of your application.
 It’s not that we don’t believe that you will have a passing score in the additional exams.
 It’s just best to be very cautious.

 For USMLE Step 1, a good score to aim for is 240.
 Yes, it’s a little high, but that’s exactly what you want.
 Being in the upper 15th percentile is a goal to focus on.
 It will make your application look promising no matter which sub-discipline or specialized practice you enter later on.
 If you’re thinking of getting into general practice (or becoming a family doctor), then a score of around 220 is also okay.
 But, if you intend to go into surgical practice, the you need to aim for and even higher score.

 You Can Ace Your USMLE Step 1 Exam!

 It’s important that you understand the scoring system of Step 1 and get the best score in the USMLE Step 1 percentiles.
 Many students work very hard each day to get that perfect score.
-If that’s you, then you’re going to need all the help that you can get.
+If that’s you, you want all the help that you can get.
 At Medlearnity, we have many expert physicians available to guide you in preparing for USMLE Step 1.
 Our exceptional tutorial services are just what you need to ace the exam.
 Book your free 1-hour session today to see how we can help to make your perfect USMLE Step 1 score a reality!